 Getting healthy doesn’t happen by accident, and isn’t achieved through dieting.
+Traditional diets are dumb and don’t tend to work long-term.
+That’s because they don’t address the root problems, like gut health and hormonal imbalances.
 In my 20 years in the fitness industry, I’ve seen every fad come and go.
 Sadly, I’ve participated in some, and even stood in some pretty high heels preaching those philosophies to others.
 (Cute high heels are my version of a soapbox!)
 All that diet dogma stopped when I experienced my own health scare that seemed to stem from my, “super clean, low-fat, low-calorie, sleep when I’m dead, workout three-hours a day,” lifestyle.

 A brain scan revealed that I was headed for early-onset Alzheimer’s due to (among other things) years of too little sleep and a diet chock full of calorie-free foods and beverages.
+(This is back when I didn’t know that diets are dumb and I did a lot of them).
 My blood work showed I wasn’t absorbing any of the vitamins and minerals from my food (despite the veggies I was eating), due to leaky gut.
 My family, my diagnosis, and my resolve to never again lead people astray, began my quest for truth.
 This several-year journey involved interviewing the finest names in science and medicine, pouring over medical data, trial and error, a team of registered dietitians, and my new “why“… ME!

 So, join me on a little checklist of suggestions and remedies I used to completely 180 my health (and my brain, thank you very much!).
 The below might challenge the norm, and cause you to second guess what I’m saying.
 But that’s okay.
 I’m secure enough with myself and the research I’ve done to know that the solutions by which I live are well-conceived, and not quick fixes.